🎉 Welcome to the Wordfence Intelligence Bug Bounty Program 🎉

 • The ‘Basic Information Disclosure’ type is often used when information is exposed to unauthorized users, but the information is not incredibly sensitive (i.e. email disclosure, log file exposure, phpinfo access, etc.)

 • For premium plugins and themes without public active installation counts, we defer to number of sales as a 1-to-1 count of active installations.
 This means that if a plugin has 150,000 sales then we would consider that 150,000 active installations.
 If no sales information is available, we use an internal metric to ballpark estimate active installation counts.
+Please note that active sales for a premium plugin or theme does not automatically equate to a 1-to-1 comparison for any plugins and themes bundled in that software.
+We determine active install counts in these scenarios at our discretion.

 • If there is a premium version of a free plugin or theme where the premium version of the software is in an in-scope installation range, we may consider the premium version of the software in-scope based on the free plugin's install count.
 However, the reward will be based on the premium version of the plugin or theme's installation counts.